 After their time in Vienna students move to the classic university town of Marburg where students make up nearly one-third of the population.
 Set in a river valley in central Germany, Marburg offers some of the best-preserved medieval architecture in the country.
 Marburg is full of cafés, restaurants and entertainment.
 BCA students have many opportunities to socialize with German students and to get involved in the community.
 Philipps also has a relatively small number of American students–usually less than 70 in a given semester– making it much easier for students to immerse themselves in the culture.

 BCA Marburg students live and study side-by-side with local students, both in Vienna and in Marburg.
 Housing options include university and privately operated student dormitories— for the regular semester you can even apply to live in Marburg’s castle (Schloss).
 The Schloss is located at the very center of Marburg, and gives students the opportunity to live side by side with a nearly all-German group of fellow students!

 During your time in Vienna you will live in a student dormitory.
 The dorms include all bedding, a shared kitchen and laundry facilities.
 Students typically cook for themselves in their dorm.

 Accommodation in Marburg

 BCA arranges housing in various student residence halls in the Oberstadt (the historical old town of Marburg) that are run by the university.
+The Schloss housing is also located in the Oberstadt, and is a great opportunity for students seeking more immersive housing opportunities.
 These residence halls are located near the castle and overlook the Lahn River Valley.
 The central location makes this a popular spot.
 Most BCA students live in the Oberstadt, but the housing options not in the Oberstadt also have their benefits.
 All accommodations include a private room with communal lounge, kitchen and bathroom.